CERC-Genomic-Medicine/verifybam_pipeline/README.md

      * `params.bams` -- path to your BAM/CRAM file(s).
 You can use `glob` expressions to selecect multiple files.
      * `params.fasta` -- path to the genome reference FASTA file.
      * `params.genome_build` -- set to "b37" or "b38".
-     * `params.verifyBamId_dir` -- path to the VerifyBamID directory.
+     * `params.verifyBamId_dir` -- path to the `VerifyBamID` directory.
      * `params.reported_sex` -- path to the file with the reported sex.
 It is a tab-delimied file with two columns named: "NAME", "SEX".
 The "NAME" column stores the sample name/id.
 The sample name/id must match the BAM/CRAM filename without suffixes.
 For example, if the BAM file name is "Sample123.run2.phase1.bam", then the sample will be referred to as "Sample123".
-The "SEX" columns stores self-reported sex values encoded as: F - female, M - male, NA - missing.
+The "SEX" column stores self-reported sex values encoded as: F - female, M - male, NA - missing.
      * `executor.$slurm.queueSize` -- maximal number of SLURM jobs to submit at once.

 3. Run pipeline.